dsenech/qcm_wed_doc/_sources/defining_models.rst.txt

 The cluster symmetries (permutations) passed to the function thus correspond to reflexions with respect to the horizontal and vertical axes, respectively.
-The cluster symmetries will be used by `qcm_ED` to lighten the exact diagonalization task.
+The cluster symmetries will be used by the ED solver to lighten the exact diagonalization task.
 Large clusters will take less memory, convergence of the Lanczos method will be faster, and computing the Green function at a given frequency will be more efficient.
 The different permutations that constitute the generators must commute with each other.
 They generate an Abelian group with :math:`g` elements.
 Such a group has an equal number :math:`g` of irreducible representations, numbered from 0 to :math:`g-1`.

 Defining operators on the cluster
 ---------------------------------

-Most operators in the model are best defined on the lattice and their restrition to the cluster is defined automatically, so there is no need to define them explicitly on each cluster of the super unit cell.
-This is not the case if one wants to use `qcm_ED` as a standalone ED solver without using `qcm`.
+Most operators in the model are best defined on the lattice and their restriction to the cluster is defined automatically, so there is no need to define them explicitly on each cluster of the super unit cell.
+This is not the case if one wants to use the ED solver as a standalone program without reference to a lattice model.
-Bath operators, on the other hand, need to be defined explicitly within the cluster model since they do not exist on the lattice model and `qcm` only knows about their existence through a hybridization function.
+Bath operators, on the other hand, need to be defined explicitly within the cluster model since they do not exist on the lattice model.

 The following code defines the cluster and bath operators for the cluster illustrated in the last section, which we reproduce here: